-Coursework in the form of live hands-on projects within companies is the defining feature of the course.
-This enables you to investigate, analyse and present recommendations on, a strategic consulting project for the manager of a multinational, national or regional business.
+Coursework in the form of live hands-on projects with companies is the defining feature of the course.
+This enables you to investigate, analyse and present recommendations on, a strategic consulting project for management of a multinational, national or regional business.
 Senior executives will brief you on the challenges and the backgrounds to the projects in order to get you started, and you will be allocated to particular company projects and student teams, with a number of teams working in parallel on each project.
-You will also be supported and advised by practicing management consultants from one of the world's leading consulting companies, as well as by professionals from one of the world's leading banks.
-They will make you aware of what is expected of your presentations and reports and provide you with tips to shape your approach, as both are important parts of the assessment.
+You will also be supported and advised by practising management consultants from one of the world's leading consulting companies, as well as by professionals from one of the world's leading banks.
+They will make you aware of what is expected of your presentations and provide you with tips to shape your approach for your assessment.

 Student Learning Experience

-As detailed below (see ¿Recent Developments¿), this year pre-class tests have been introduced requiring you to read sections of the Course Text (made readily available to you online to save you from having to purchase it) and some articles, each week, as well as watch some carefully chosen short videos, before each lecture.
-These tests contribute to your assessed mark and completing them upfront will help you to learn in a very different way: by assimilating concepts; enabling you to participate more effectively in lectures so your understanding can be refined; and the immediate access to video material on real issues being addressed by ¿C-suite¿ executives (i.e. ¿Chiefs¿ and heads of functions) will deepen your understanding as you progress.
+As detailed below (see Recent Developments), pre-class tests contribute to your assessed mark and working through online workbooks and readings and completing them upfront will help you to learn in a very different way: by first assimilating concepts from the reading and workbooks; enabling you to participate more effectively in lecture workshops so your understanding can be refined; and the immediate access to video material on real issues being addressed by C-suite executives (i.e. CEOs and heads of functions) will deepen your understanding as you progress.
 The videos are also important for enriching your thinking and answers, and giving you ideas you can potentially deploy in case studies in tutorials and team-level assessed Company Projects.

-Companies will brief the class on their projects in week two, and at that point you will be allocated to projects in teams of five people and will be expected to work on them during the course to apply your learning.
-You will be assessed on this via a team presentation in the penultimate week, and a written report submitted a week later.
-There is also an Examination on the course during the exam diet in December.
+Companies will brief the class on their projects in week two, and at that point you will be allocated to projects in teams of c.five people and will be expected to work on them during the whole of the course to apply and demonstrate your learning.
+You will be assessed on this via a team presentation to a Panel in the penultimate week.
+There is also an take-home Examination on the course during the exam diet in December.

 Entry Requirements (not applicable to Visiting Students)